guilatrova/latrovacommits-articles/posts/2020/2020-12-30-leadership-learnings/post.en-us.md

 Remember, your team should be able to understand and solve everything in your absense.
 You shouldn't know more than your team.

-### Show you're open to ideas, make your team comfortable telling you're wrong
+### 🧠 8.
+Show you're open to ideas, make your team comfortable telling you're wrong
-> Everybody loves meritocracy, but just a few enjoy knowing they're wrong
+> Everybody loves idea meritocracy, but just a few enjoy knowing they're wrong

 When I got my first shot to refactor a whole micro service in a month I got overconfident.
 I thought I would be able to deliver the whole system in a week.
-Poor me, it was shocking to hear from my team that my goals was way off and it would be impossible to deliver in time.
+Ha poor me.
+It was shocking to hear from my team that my goals were way off and it would be impossible to deliver in time.

-It took a while for them to realize they could tell me, as soon as I heard that my posture changed.
-We together outlined every risk and I came up with a plan the next day - it was a map with all features we could push to deliver and the ones that would be ok if we didn't deliver by deadline.
+It took a while for them to realize they could tell me and as soon as they had the courage to tell and I heard it my posture changed: We together outlined every risk and I came up with a plan the next day, it was a map with all features we could push to deliver and the ones that would be ok if we delivered later.

-We were able to focus and my whole team got motivated because they believed in the plan we built together.
-If you have your team trust, you guys can make miracles.
-After that episode it became an habit to tell when we disagreed about anything, and I must assume I was wrong several times and we always could recognize it before it were too late.
+We were able to focus and my whole team got motivated because they believed in the plan we built together. **If you have your team trust, you guys can make miracles**.
+After that episode it became an habit to tell when we disagreed about anything, and I must assume **I was wrong several times and we always could recognize it before it were too late**.

 ### Do a favor for your team and criticize them!
 > Work with people that enjoy criticism, if they don't make them used to it!